-People are always amazed when I tell them that I traveled to Honduras for fun (and survived!).
+People are always amazed when I tell them that I traveled to Honduras for fun.
+(Check out all the reasons Honduras is a dreamy vacation destination.)
 But the time I spent in this beautiful country has only left me wanting more!

 When my husband was serving a 15-month hardship tour at Soto Cano Air Base near Comayagua, Honduras I was able to visit him twice.
 On the first visit, we met on the beautiful island of Roatan and on the second visit, I went to see him at Soto Cano.

 Since Comayagua is only a short cab ride from the base, we were able to go into town to see the historical Comayagua Cathedral.

 The Oldest Clock in the Americas